programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Stylometry and/or authorship attribution have been used in countless contexts, employing countless techniques.
 Here are but a few interesting case studies:

-* Javier de la Rosa and Juan Luis Suárez attempt to determine the author or a famous 16th-century Spanish novel from among a considerable list of candidates.[^19]
+* Javier de la Rosa and Juan Luis Suárez look for the author or a famous 16th-century Spanish novel from among a considerable list of candidates.[^19]
 * Maria Slautina and Mikhail Marusenko use pattern recognition on a set of syntactic, grammatical and lexical features, from simple word counts (with part-of-speech tagging) to various types of phrases, in order to establish stylistic similarity between medieval texts.[^20]
 * Ellen Jordan, Hugh Craig and Alexis Antonia look at the case of 19th-century British periodicals, in which articles were usually unsigned, to determine the author of four reviews of works by or about the Brontë sisters.[^21] This case study applies an early version of another method developed by John Burrows, the Zeta method, which focuses on an author’s favorite words instead of common function words.[^22]
 * Valérie Beaudoin and François Yvon analyse 58 plays in verse by French playwrights Corneille, Racine and Molière, finding that the first two were far more consistent in the way they structured their writing than the latter.[^23]
 * Marcelo Luiz Brocardo, Issa Traore, Sherif Saad and Isaac Woungang apply [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) and [n-gram models](https://en.wikipedia.org/wiki/N-gram) to determine the authorship of short messages with large numbers of potential authors, like emails and tweets.[^24]
-* Moshe Koppel and Winter Yaron have proposed the "impostor method", which attempts to determine whether two texts have been written by the same author by inserting them into a set of texts written by false candidates.[^25] Justin Anthony Stover _et al._ have recently applied the technique to determine the authorship of a newly discovered 2nd-century manuscript.[^26]
+* Moshe Koppel and Winter Yaron propose the "impostor method", which attempts to determine whether two texts have been written by the same author by inserting them into a set of texts written by false candidates.[^25] Justin Anthony Stover _et al._ have recently applied the technique to determine the authorship of a newly discovered 2nd-century manuscript.[^26]
 * Finally, a team led by David I. Holmes studies the peculiar case of documents written either by a Civil War soldier or by his widow who may intentionally have copied his writing style.[^27]

 ## Additional references on authorship and stylometry